Laurent Dreuillat at Nuxeo World 2011

 We are specialized in the ECM domain, but also on a limited number of software solutions.
 We prefer to foster our expertise rather than spread ourselves too thin.

 CG: Forrester recently reported a trend of moving away from large ECM suites and moving towards enabling the design and development of content-centric applications.
 This trend has been noted by other analysts and industry experts.
 As you work with customers everyday in the ECM field, we’d like to know your take on this?

-Like Forrester, we are seeing more and more clients abandon large document management systems to adopt smaller, more agile systems such as Nuxeo and Alfresco.
+Like Forrester, we are seeing more and more clients abandon large systems to adopt smaller, more agile Document Management systems] such as Nuxeo and Alfresco.

 Content is very important, but we are seeing a trend towards content management as it relates to the organization’s business processes.
 BPM goes hand in hand with ECM for many of our clients.
 Focus has shifted to business processes and the associated documents, rather than project focus strictly on document management.